Hyundai Elantra Insurance Rates

 In fact, you can enter your five-digit ZIP code into our free online tool to view affordable Hyundai Elantra auto insurance rates from multiple companies right now.

-The average insurance rates for a Hyundai Elantra are $1,348 a year including full coverage.
-Comprehensive costs on average $256, collision insurance costs $536, and liability is $398.
-A liability-only policy costs around $460 a year, and high-risk insurance costs around $2,942.
-Teen drivers cost the most to insure at up to $5,118 a year.
+The average insurance prices for a Hyundai Elantra are $1,348 every 12 months with full coverage.
+Comprehensive insurance costs around $256, collision costs $536, and liability costs $398.
+Liability-only insurance costs as little as $460 a year, with high-risk driver insurance costing $2,942 or more.
+16-year-old drivers cost the most to insure at $5,118 a year or more.

 Average premium for full coverage: $1,348

-Prices are based on $500 deductible amounts, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and for different Elantra trim levels.
+Rates are based on $500 physical damage deductibles, liability coverage up to 30/60, and includes medical and UM/UIM coverage.
+Prices are averaged for all U.S. states and for different Elantra trim levels.

 Price Range Variability

-Using a 40-year-old driver as an example, Hyundai Elantra insurance rates range from the low end price of $460 for liability-only coverage to a much higher rate of $2,942 for a policy for a high-risk driver.
+For the average driver, Hyundai Elantra insurance rates go from the cheapest price of $460 for just liability insurance to a much higher rate of $2,942 for a high-risk driver policy.

 Urban vs. Rural Price Range

-The examples above highlight why anyone shopping for car insurance should compare rates quotes based on a specific location, instead of using price averages.
+The examples above demonstrate why anyone shopping for car insurance should compare rates for a specific zip code and their own driving history, instead of making a decision based on rate averages.

 Use the form below to get customized rates for your location.